surftrips.co

 Frequently asked

-Kaiser's is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Kaiser's is a reef bottom, steep hollow right-hand reef bowl with barrel section, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Kaiser's